msach22/misc-opentok-samples/README.md

 ## Installation

 1. Clone the repository.
+2. Rename   `config.ini.sample` to `config.ini` and configure your credentials:
 2. Set the `OPENTOK_KEY` and `OPENTOK_SECRET` environment variables to your OpenTok API key and secret values from the [TokBox Dashboard](https://dashboard.tokbox.com).
 3. Set the `MYSQL_URL` environment variable with your MySQL database URL.
 The format is